Lit-97/ronniesq/README.md

-# Salon Luxe – Next.js Project
+# Ronnie’s Q – Static HTML/CSS/JS Site

 This project is a responsive static website for Ronnie’s Q BBQ Restaurant, built using HTML, CSS, and JavaScript.
 The site showcases a classic Southern BBQ restaurant, featuring a menu, contact options, and event catering details in a clean, user-friendly design.